playforjava/ch12/README.md

-Chapter 10.2: Adding basic authentication with filters
+Chapter 10.3: Fine-grained authentication with action composition
 =========================

 This is the sample code for chapter ten of [Play for Java](http://bit.ly/playjava).